 They launched in 2012 as a CDMA carrier on the Sprint network, and in the spring of 2015 they announced that they would have GSM services available via the TMobile network as well.
 In 2020 Verizon also became an option.
 So choose whichever network works best in your area, and get a compatible phone.

 Ting’s tagline is “A smarter phone service where you can get more for less.“, and they definitely fulfill that promise.

-Ting's plans start at as low as $9/month, with 100 minutes talk, no text and no data.
-They go on up from there depending on just how much of their offerings you use.
+Ting’s plans start at as low as $15/month, with unlimited talk and text on all their plans.
+The plans go on up from there depending on just how much data you use.

-In scouring the internet to see how their pricing compares to other providers, they consistently come in near the very low end of the costs, although depending on how much data, texts and calling minutes you use, they may or may not be the cheapest.
+In scouring the internet to see how their pricing compares to other providers, they consistently come in near the very low end of the costs, although depending on how much data you use, they may or may not be the cheapest cell phone plan.

 What it comes down to in my view is that if you’re a low user of talk/text and data, you’re probably going to find an extremely cheap calling plan with Ting.
 If you use a ton of data, there may be more affordable options available to you.
 Just know what your average usage is, and figure out if it will be the best fit for you.
 Chances are, it will.

 Ting has a ton of new and refurbished phones you can buy on their service, from iPhones to Android phones, or even an old school flip phone.
 The one thing to note is that the cost for the phones is unsubsidized like they are on expensive network calling plans, so you’re likely to be paying the entire cost for the phone up front.
 They do have phones of every price point available, so you can get the newest $1000 iPhone, or a budget flip phone.

 Some of the phones available for purchase on Ting Shop when I checked include: